aws-samples/busy-engineers-encryption-sdk/docs/index.rst

 If you want more challenging tasks, try these ideas:

 * Downloading the `AWS Encryption SDK CLI`_ and using it to decrypt some of your messages.

-* The AWS Encryption SDK supports encrypting the same message with multiple keys.
-Try encrypting with two KMS keys in different regions.
-Make sure you can decrypt in each region independently.

 * Write your own `Cryptographic Materials Manager`_ (CMM) to transform the incoming request.
 For example, write one that adds a timestamp to the Encryption Context.
 Using the material introduced in Exercise 4, experiment with how the